u03n0/used-cars/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-%23FE4B4B.svg?style=for-the-badge&logo=streamlit&logoColor=white)

 # Used Cars
-A look at used and new car sales.
+A look at used car sales.

 ## Goal
-The goal is to:
-1. Show a predicted used car price for a particular vehicle based on make, model, year, mileage, etc.
-2. Give advice to a used-car salesman, if he should buy a particular car to add to his stock (based on potential resale value)
-3.
+The goal is to predict the sales price of a used car, based on features (make, model, year, hp, fuel, gear type, etc.).

-## Downloading and Using
+## Downloading and Using (Linux and Mac)
 ### Option 1: Download (Clone) Repo locally
-Using the `Terminal` run the following commands in a `directory` you want the repo to be in.
+Using the `terminal` run the following commands in a `directory` you want the repo to be in.
 1. clone repo: `git clone git@github.com:u03n0/used-cars.git`
 2. `cd` into root of repo
 3. build a virtual environment via `venv` using the command: `python3 -m venv venv`